 - See which metrics are accessed.

-AccessAPI endpoint, introduced in late 2020, provides information on how often an entity has been accessed.
+AccessAPI endpoint, provides information on how often an entity has been accessed.
 Supported entities are metric, histogram, span.
 Create a script that compares ingested to accessed metrics.

 - See which dashboards are not used in the Dashboards browser.